Venmo & Poker: How to instantly settle debts between friends

 The perfect workflow: ChipSettle + Payment Apps

-Here is how a modern poker night should run from start to finish:
+This is how a modern poker night should work, from start to finish:

-3. Everyone opens the link on their phone — all see the table in real-time.
+- Each player opens the link on their phone — everyone sees the table in real-time.

 During the game: Auto-recording

-Every time someone rebuys, the editor taps +5, +10, or +20.
-The app records it instantly, syncing across all devices.
-No more "I think I put in..." — everything is timestamped.
+Every time someone rebuys, the editor taps +5, +10, or +20 (or custom amount).
+The app records it instantly and syncs across all devices.
+No "I think I put in..." — everything is timestamped.

 📱 Pro tip: Spectator mode lets everyone view the table without modifying data.
 Only the Editor (with PIN) can make changes.